vedeshskhatri/Mess-Menu-Bot/README.md

 ## Extending the Menu

-The `MENU_DATA` dictionary in `Mess.py` holds all the menu information.
-You can extend this dictionary with more dates and meal items.
+The `menu_data.json` file holds all the menu information.
+You can extend this file with more dates and meal items.
 The keys for the dates should be in `DD-MM-YYYY` format.